AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/new-relic.md

 ### Set up a workflow for notifications

-Formerly called a notification channel, now you can set up a _workflow_ to receive notifications based on an alert policy to monitor your Production sites.
+You can now set up a _workflow_, formerly called a notification channel, to receive notifications based on an alert policy to monitor your Production sites.
 Notifications about performance issues go to all workflows associated with an alert policy when conditions on the application or infrastructure trigger an alert.
 You also receive notifications when an issue is acknowledged and closed.

 New Relic provides templates for configuring different types of workflow notifications, including email, Slack, PagerDuty, webhooks, and more.